 1. Create Your College List: Where Do You Want to Apply?

-So, where do you begin on your application endeavor?
+So, where do you begin on your application journey?
 By narrowing down where you want to go!
-This involves creating a list with all the schools you’re considering and then selecting the best-fit colleges.
+This involves creating a list of all the schools you’re considering and then selecting the colleges that are the best fit.
 Many college counselors recommend applying to five or six schools, but the actual number you apply to is up to you.

-As you build your initial list, you’ll need to take everything into consideration: whether you want to attend a public, private, or trade school, and if the college has a strong program in your intended major.
+As you build your initial list, you’ll need to take many things into consideration: whether you want to attend a public, private, or trade school, and if the college has a strong program in your intended major.

-You can use a college acceptance calculator to help you identify your chances in each college on your list.
+You can use a college acceptance calculator to help you identify your chances at each college on your list.
 Through this feature, you’ll be able sort your list into three categories: